tizhproger/spamfilter/README.md

 ### Metric Comparison

 I used only one RU dataset and only 3 models that support this language, so the bars for RU models can be not very representetive.\
-HOWEVER, it still a valuable data and I couldn't throw it away.
+HOWEVER, it is still a valuable data and I couldn't throw it away.

 `Important: During benchmarking, datasets were manually splitted into train and test parts, in fraction of 80/20 to avoid overfitting.`\
 `You can see it in benchmark.py if you want.`